 “Racist, Homophobic, anti-Semitic, rude or offensive graffiti is targeted for removal as soon as reported but staff are often limited to track time.
 The removal work is predominantly completed overnight when trains are not running.”

 What made you think that Aquarius Rail could help?

-“Having seen the weed spray module trailer in use and having previous experience of the ‘Sand Rover’ during Autumn low adhesion periods, spaying paint seemed a natural progression to allow less manual handling and maximise spraying time on track with work lights and power”.
+“Having seen the weed spray module trailer in use and having previous experience of the ‘Sand Rover’ during Autumn low adhesion periods, spraying paint seemed a natural progression to allow less manual handling and maximise spraying time on track with work lights and power”.

 How did the Aquarius Rail Road2Rail ‘Swift Spray’ help?

 “A constant supply of paint allows more coverage during track access and allows all materials to be conveyed from the depot to the site of work directly so no loss in time transferring materials to a track trolley or carrying by hand which is vital for the many rail locked sites”.

 For more information on the Aquarius Rail Road2Rail ‘Swift Spray’ please email [email protected] or call on 01765 635021.